ED injection therapy starts with a supervised in-office test dose, technique training, and a clear emergency plan.

 How the next step is chosen

-The plan should review ED cause, medication safety, prostate cancer history, injection training, dose titration, priapism response plan, partner comfort, and alternatives.
+The plan should review ED cause, medication safety, prostate cancer history, an in-office response test, injection training, individualized dose titration, the four-hour emergency rule, partner comfort, and alternatives including inflatable penile prosthesis consultation.

 Innovative Urology serves patients from Westfield, Summit, Short Hills, Millburn, Livingston, Edison, Woodbridge, Morristown, and nearby New Jersey communities.